I Want to Work In Kent

 Local authorities - which may be County, District, City or Borough Councils – recruit graduates into a wide range of posts.
 Although not all of these will require a degree to enter, opportunities to progress within local authorities are usually good.

 Career openings in any type of local authority may include Administration, Finance, Law, Management Services, Planning, Surveying and Engineering.
 Kent County Council and Medway Council have responsibility for Education, Libraries, Social Services and Consumer Protection, among others; the districts and boroughs for Housing and Environmental Health.

-Kent County Council runs an annual Graduate Programme.
-There are two streams, Management and Finance, both open to graduates in any subject www.kent.gov.uk/jobs/starting-your-career/kent-graduate-programme
+Kent County Council (KCC) runs an annual Graduate Programme.
+There are two streams, Management (open to graduates in any subject) and Highways, Transportation & Waste (for graduates in Engineering, Geography, Transport Planning or related subjects) www.kent.gov.uk/jobs/starting-your-career/kent-graduate-programme

 Civil Service - local offices